mattpolzin/JSONAPI/README.md

 }
 ```

-The requirements of an `ResourceObjectDescription` are:
+The requirements of a `ResourceObjectDescription` are:
 1. A static `var` "jsonType" that matches the JSON type; The **SPEC** requires every *Resource Object* to have a "type".
 2. A `struct` of `Attributes` **- OR -** `typealias Attributes = NoAttributes`
 3. A `struct` of `Relationships` **- OR -** `typealias Relationships = NoRelationships`